-Oakland Priority Responsible Agencies opment and existing users of Existing CEDA due to the potential for or terrorism.
-(Flooding might is unlikely.)
-In areas where nitigation. ure that mitigation strategies Existing Underfunded (see Geologic Hazard Abatement District regulations).
-Specific Mitigation Strategy Strive to provide and preserve existing buffers between development and existing users of large amounts of hazardous materials, such as major industry, due to the potential for catastrophic releases or fires due to an earthquake, accident, or terrorism.
+Number Specific Mitigation Strategy Oakland Priority Responsible Agencies LAND-f-5 Strive to provide and preserve existing buffers between development and existing users of large amounts of hazardous materials, such as major industry, due to the potential for catastrophic releases or fires due to an earthquake, accident, or terrorism.
 (Flooding might also result in release or spread of these materials; however, it is unlikely.)
-In areas where buffers do not exist or cannot be created, provide alternative mitigation. and Use: Hazard Abatement Districts AND-g-1 Use hazard abatement districts as a funding mechanism to ensure that mitigation strategies are implemented and enforced over time.
-Number LAND-f-5 Land Use: F
+In areas where buffers do not exist or cannot be created, provide alternative mitigation.
+Existing CEDA Land Use: Ha azard Abatement Districts LAND-g-1 Use hazard abatement districts as a funding mechanism to ensure that mitigation strategies are implemented and enforced over time.
+Existing Underfunded (see Geologic Hazard Abatement District regulations).
+CEDA